Ghostbusters (2016 film): Plot

-The group is brought to Mayor Bradley and his deputy Jennifer Lynch, who reveal that they and the Department of Homeland Security (DHS) know of the city's supernatural activities.
+The group is brought before Mayor Bradley and his deputy, Jennifer Lynch, who reveal that they and the DHS are aware of the city's supernatural activities.
 While privately acknowledging the team's work, they publicly denounce them as fraudsters.
-The quartet realize Rowan is planting his devices along ley lines, with their alignments intersecting at the Mercado Hotel in Times Square, a site of violent occurrences where Rowan's vortex will breach a ghostly dimension, potentially triggering an apocalypse.
-When they confront him in his boiler room laboratory, Abby warns him of imprisonment, but unwilling to turn himself in, Rowan electrocutes himself with his main machine.
-After deactivating it, Holtz finds an annotated copy of Ghosts from Our Past, explaining the similarity between their technologies.
+The Ghostbusters realizes Rowan is planting his devices along ley lines, with their alignments intersecting at the Mercado Hotel in Times Square, a site of violent occurrences where Rowan's vortex will breach the netherworld, potentially triggering an apocalypse.
+When they confront him in the building's basement, Abby warns him of his impending apprehension by the police, but unwilling to turn himself in, Rowan electrocutes himself with his main machine.
+After deactivating it, Holtzmann finds an annotated copy of Ghosts from Our Past that explains the similarity between their technologies.
 Erin later discovers that Rowan planned his suicide to become a ghost himself.

-Rowan returns as a deity-like ghost and attempts to kill the Ghostbusters at their headquarters by possessing Abby, but Patty stops him.
-He then possesses Kevin and escapes to the hotel, opening the portal and releasing galvanized ghosts.
+Rowan returns as a deity-like ghost and attacks the Ghostbusters at their headquarters by possessing Abby, but Patty thwarts him.
+He then possesses Kevin, escapes to the hotel, opens the portal and releases galvanized ghosts.
 Rowan subdues the authorities, but the Ghostbusters fight through his army to reach the portal.
-After leaving Kevin, Rowan asks the quartet what form they would like him to appear as.
-When Patty suggests a ghost, Rowan appears as the ghost in the Ghostbusters' logo, grows to a kaiju-like size, and goes on a rampage.
-The team uses Ecto-1's reactor as a makeshift bomb, detonating a nuclear explosion inside the vortex.
-This reverses the portal and forces Rowan and the ghosts back in, restoring the city.
-Rowan tries to drag Abby with him in retaliation, but Erin leaps into the portal and rescues her.
+After leaving Kevin's body, Rowan takes on a kaiju-sized form based on the ghost in the Ghostbusters' logo and becomes rampant.
+The team uses the Ecto-1's nuclear reactor to incite a nuclear explosion inside the vortex; it reverses the portal, forcing Rowan and the ghosts back in and saving the city.
+Rowan attempts to take Abby with him, but Erin leaps into the portal and rescues her.

-Despite the city's fascination with the supernatural and lauding the Ghostbusters as heroes, the mayor's office continues to denounce them publicly but covertly funds their operations.
+Despite the city's fascination with the supernatural and its lauding of the Ghostbusters as heroes, the mayor continues to denounce them publicly while covertly funding their operations.
 With added resources, the Ghostbusters move to a disused firehouse, where they build more equipment, including an ecto-containment system.
-While investigating electronic voice phenomenon (EVP), Patty hears the word "Zuul".
+While investigating EVP, Patty hears the word "Zuul".